apolitical/impl-display-for-vec/README.md

 }
 ```

-Notice that, other than the first line, everything else is identical to before.
-We can now wrap the
-album data without having to take ownership of it:
+We can now wrap the album data without having to take ownership of it:

 ```rust
 impl User {